g-hodge/Hodge-Data-Science-Portfolio/TidyData-Project/README.md

 # TidyData-Project
 ## Summary
-In this project, I apply the Tidy Data principles to a dataset containing information on U.S. Federal Research and Development (R&D) budgets from 1976 to 2017.
+In this project, I apply the Tidy data principles to a dataset containing information on U.S. Federal Research and Development (R&D) budgets from 1976 to 2017.
 In addition to applying the principles, I create visualizations, pivot tables, and an interactive app.
 I also provide cleaned versions of the data in both .csv and .xlsx forms.

 <hr>
 <p align="center">